A Fresh Look at the "Hot Hand" Paradox: Simple Arbitrary Length Sequences

 \subsection{$n$ Consecutive (HT)'s}

-A similar calculation can be carried out for the sequence of $n$ consecutive (HT)'s.
-Here, we first define the following set of restricted times: \begin{itemize} \itemsep -0.5ex \item $A_{2k-1}$, the waiting time for $n$(HT) when the current state is $(k-1)$(HT)H; \item $A_{2k}$, the waiting time for $n$(HT) when the current state is $k$(HT); \item $B$, the waiting time for $n$(HT) when the current state is T. \end{itemize}
+We can carry out a similar calculation for the sequence of $n$ consecutive (HT)'s.
+Here, we first define the following set of restricted times: \begin{itemize} \itemsep -0.5ex \item $A_{2k-1}$, the average waiting time for $n$(HT) starting from $(k-1)$(HT)H; \item $A_{2k}$, the average waiting time for $n$(HT) starting from $k$(HT); \item $B$, the average waiting time for $n$(HT) starting from T. \end{itemize}

 These times satisfy